• Skip to main content

 October 10, 2017 by Paul

-In this post we discuss what zero gravity does to the muscular system and what astronauts can teach us about back pain as a result.
+In this post we discuss what astronauts can teach us about back pain and the effect of zero gravity on the muscular system.

 What astronauts can teach us about back pain